 Selected applicants for this program will receive the RAD-AID ASRT Foundation Outreach Fellowship award in the amount of $2000.
 Preference will be given to applicants who have experienced financial and career-related challenges arising from the COVID-19 pandemic.
 Please Apply Today.

 RAD-AID ASRT Foundation Outreach Fellowship

 RAD-AID International and the ASRT Foundation are pleased to collaborate on a program designed to give radiologic technologists the opportunity to contribute to the health care needs of the low-resource regions.
 The World Health Organization (WHO) reports that two-thirds of the world’s population has little or no access to radiology services.
 Technologists and therapists are a vital part of the solution because high quality imaging that is safe for patients and effective for diagnosis requires highly skilled imaging and therapy professionals.
 To address this worldwide problem, RAD-AID and the ASRT Foundation are collaborating to offer funded opportunities to support technologists and therapists interested in volunteering in underserved regions of the world.
 Recipients of this award will join RAD-AID’s project teams in international initiatives designed to improve access to quality medical imaging and radiation therapy for populations in need.

-Eligibility: You are eligible to apply if you meet all of the following criteria:
+You are eligible to apply for the above opportunities if you meet all of the following criteria:

 - Minimum of 3 years clinical experience in modality of practice.

 - Board certified technologist in his/her modality of practice (including, but not limited to, radiography, sonography, nuclear medicine, radiation therapy, medical dosimetry, MRI, and radiologist assistant).

 - Active member of ASRT, as determined by ASRT at its sole discretion.

 - Once selected, Fellows must sign and accept any and all release forms provided by the Foundation and RAD-AID.